 The Holy Spirit was poured out upon the early disciples in a powerful way.
 The church was born and the kingdom of God was advanced with power and boldness.

 There are other examples of believers being baptized in the Holy Spirit throughout the book of Acts.
-(For examples see Acts 8: 14-17, Acts 10:44-48, and Acts 19:1-6).
+(For example, see Acts 8:14-17, Acts 10:44-48, and Acts 19:1-6).
 In the examples of Scripture, a common first sign of the baptism of the Holy Spirit was speaking in tongues.
-In the same way, we should expect tongues to accompany the baptism in the Spirit today.
-(Though a scriptural case could be made that tongues is the “initial evidence” of the baptism of the Holy Spirit, I do not hold to this rigidly).
+In the same way, we should expect tongues to accompany the baptism in the Spirit today (though I also believe it is possible to be baptized in the Holy Spirit without speaking in tongues).

 The word baptize signifies an immersion.
 The baptism of the Holy Spirit immerses a believer in the Holy Spirit, releasing a greater dimension of His presence and power.